dixonliang/CS410CourseProject/README.md

 video_demo.ipynb - The demo code / output that was used for the YouTube video tutorial

-demo.ipynb - Empty demo code in Jupyter Notebook
+demo.ipynb - Empty demo code in Jupyter Notebook for free use

 team1_sentiment.png - Example sentiment bar chart for Team 1 (new file will be saved down if main code is run) team1_BM25positive.png - Example positive BM25 average ranking for Team 1 (new file will be saved down if main code is run)